Football fans across the country are beginning to delude themselves into a totally unrealistic sense of optimism as the new season approaches.

 “The fans understand this very well at the end of the season but they gradually forget about it over the summer and start to dare to dream again.”

-Aston Villa fan Martin Collins is typical on many.
+Nottingham Forest fan Martin Collins is typical on many.
 He went on holiday to Lanzarote to recuperate after his club’s disastrous performances last season.
 “We were woeful and I vowed I would never put myself through that misery again.

 “It was wonderful lying soaking up the sun but after a few days I started to get restless.
 I got nostalgic for the jeers of the crowd… the thought of travelling to Barnsley to sit in the freezing cold to watch my team get thrashed seemed suddenly appealing again.